-What hours is the Health and Counseling Center open?
+What hours are the Health and Counseling Center open?

 Do I have to pay for counseling?